Square Business, an Inventory and Order Management Tool

 Identifying Users

-With a clear understanding of our problem space, we soon discovered that even though our goal was to empower small business owners, there was another set of user group which we had to take into consideration, namely, their end customers.
-Hence, our design space had to take into consideration both these user groups - Merchants and their end Customers.
+With a clear understanding of our problem space, we discovered that even though our goal was to empower small business owners, there was another set of user group which we had to take into consideration, namely, their end customers.
+Hence, our design had to take into consideration both user groups - Business Owners and Customers.

-Once the two groups of users were identified, we started with the recruitment of participants for our study.
-For this, we approached several business owners who were willing to share the stories behind starting and running their business with us.
-We recruited 8 merchants who owned a variety of businesses, including jewelry, grooming, dairy, food, and stationery products.
-Our objective was to identify their general business practices and know their opinions on online business.
+Once the two user groups were identified, we recruited participants.
+For interviews, we recruited 8 business owners who were willing to share their business journeys.
+They owned a variety of businesses, including jewelry, grooming, dairy, food, and stationery products.
+Our objective was to identify their business practices and challenges.
 A list of sample questions that we asked them during the interview is included below.

 Surveying Customers

-While interviewing the merchants provided us with helpful insights, we also had to learn about the buying experiences of their customers.
+While interviewing business owners gave us helpful insights, we wanted to learn about the buying experiences of their customers.
 Since we wanted to reach out to a wider group of users, we published a survey that would help us collect quantitative data.
-Through these responses, we wanted to learn about the behavior of customers regarding their online shopping practices and preferences.
+We wanted to learn about their shopping preferences and practices.
 A list of sample questions from the survey is included below.

 Research Analysis